-Preface (Revision #7, November 2013)
+Preface

+(Revision #12, April 2021)

 The Chesapeake Forest Sustainable Management Plan that is presented within this document came together after several months of internal Departmental review, citizen advisory committee input and public comment.
-This resulted in the new Chesapeake Forest Sustainable plan that came out on July 1.
-2007.
+This resulted in the new Chesapeake Forest Sustainable plan that came out on July 1, 2007.
 Portions of the 2007 plan were developed from the original 1999 Chesapeake Forest Sustainable Forest Management Plan.
-Since that time, the 2007 plan has since gone through six revisions with the most recent version dated February 2013.
+Since that time, the 2007 plan has since gone through ten revisions with the most recent version dated March 2018.
 Revision 6 included revised Delmarva Fox Squirrel forest management recommendations that were reviewed and approved by USFWS and Maryland DNR Wildlife & Heritage Division.
-Revision 5 included a new section in Chapter 2 on Climate Change and its' affect on the forest and in Chapter 3 detailed information was added concerning Old Growth Forests the goal for setting specific areas aside on CFL for future Old Growth.
+Revision 5 included a new section in Chapter 2 on Climate Change and its effect on the forest and in Chapter 3 detailed information was added concerning Old Growth Forests the goal for setting specific areas aside on CFL for future Old Growth.
 Changes within the fourth revision were the result of recommendations presented in the 2009 certification audit.
 The specific revisions to this edition included management recommendations for vernal pools and policy recommendations for determining areas of potential old growth and how these areas are managed.
 This new information is referenced in the table of contents.
 The third revision to the plan included a major redefinition of High Conservation Value Forest (HCVF) that now includes a much broader scope of sensitive species and habitat.
-This redefinition can be found at the end of chapter 5 on page 60 and has been incorporated throughout the entire plan.
+This redefinition can be found at the end of Chapter 5 and has been incorporated throughout the entire plan.
 Also included in the third revision are a number of updated figures and tables that resulted from the numerous land acquisitions of the past few years.
-Other changes within this plan from previous revisions include land acquisitions that added over 7,000 acres of forest.
-These additions included the 2009 acquisition of the Foster Tract (4,900 acres) in Worcester County which was one of the largest contiguous private land holdings left on the Eastern Shore and the Sustainable Conservation Properties (1,073 acres formerly owned by Glatfelter Pulp & Paper Company) also an acquisition that should be completed in 2010 for property in Dorchester County belonging to Besley & Rodgers Inc. (1,043 acres).
+Other changes within this plan from previous revisions include land acquisitions that added over 9,000 acres of forest.
+These additions included the 2009 acquisition of the Foster Tract (4,900 acres) in Worcester County, which was one of the largest contiguous private land holdings left on the Eastern Shore, the Sustainable Conservation Properties (1,073 acres formerly owned by Glatfelter Pulp & Paper Company), an acquisition that was completed in 2010 for property in Dorchester County belonging to Besley & Rodgers Inc. (1,043 acres), ACE Timberlands/ABC Woodlands properties (3,422± acres) that closed in early 2017 and most recently the Brice Stump property in Somerset County (1,750 acres).
 Previous revisions also added content relating to Forest Service policies on "Green Tree Retention" within forest harvest sites, this addition can be found in Chapter 5 of this plan.